Foreign involvement in the Syrian civil war: United States

-For several initial months of the Syrian uprising that began in March 2011, the US administration headed by Barack Obama, despite pressure from some political groups, refrained from outright calls for Bashar Assad′s ouster, a move then opposed by key regional US allies such as Turkey and Saudi Arabia.
-First, limited sanctions against the Assad government were imposed by the US in April 2011, followed by Obama′s executive order as of 18 May 2011 targeting Bashar Assad specifically and six other senior officials.
+For several initial months of the Syrian uprising that began in March 2011, the US administration headed by Barack Obama, despite pressure from some political groups, refrained from outright calls for Bashar al-Assad′s ouster, a move then opposed by key regional US allies such as Turkey and Saudi Arabia.
+First, limited sanctions against the Assad government were imposed by the US in April 2011, followed by Obama′s executive order as of 18 May 2011 targeting Bashar al-Assad specifically and six other senior officials.
 In July 2011, US Secretary of State Hillary Clinton said president Assad had “lost legitimacy.”
 On 18 August 2011, Barack Obama issued a written statement echoed by the leaders of the UK, France, and Germany, that inter alia said: “The future of Syria must be determined by its people, but President Bashar al-Assad is standing in their way.
 His calls for dialogue and reform have rung hollow while he is imprisoning, torturing, and slaughtering his own people.
 We have consistently said that President Assad must lead a democratic transition or get out of the way.
 He has not led.
 For the sake of the Syrian people, the time has come for President Assad to step aside."
 On the same day the US president signed executive orders that froze all Syrian government assets that were under US jurisdiction, barred Americans from doing business with the government, and prohibited the import of Syrian oil and petroleum products to the United States.
 The US sanctions were called by Syria’s U.N. ambassador Bashar Jaafari "a humanitarian and diplomatic war against us."
 Under the administration's division of labor, the State Department is in charge of supplying nonlethal aid (includes food rations and pickup trucks, not tanks and bullets), while the US Central Intelligence Agency (CIA) runs a covert program to arm and train the Syrian rebels.

 In June 2012, the CIA was reported to be involved in covert operations along the Turkish-Syrian border, where agents investigated rebel groups, recommending arms providers which groups to give aid to.
 Agents also helped opposition forces develop supply routes, and provided them with communications training.
 CIA operatives distributed assault rifles, anti-tank rocket launchers and other ammunition to Syrian opposition.
 The State Department had then reportedly allocated $15 million for civilian opposition groups in Syria.
 In July 2012, the US government granted a non-governmental organization called Syrian Support Group a license to fund the Free Syrian Army.
-In 2016, a number of US officials revealed that the CIA in 2012 proposed a detailed covert action plan designed to remove Bashar Assad from power, but president Obama declined to approve it.
+In 2016, a number of US officials revealed that the CIA in 2012 proposed a detailed covert action plan designed to remove Bashar al-Assad from power, but president Obama declined to approve it.